 Chad founded Ad Rank as a guest posting service out of his spare room in London in 2011.
-Soon he was offering a range of services including SEO, content marketing and digital PR, and today Ad Rank has a team of 11 split between offices in London and Norwich.
-They’ve produced work for the likes of TUI, Expedia, Club Med and New Look to name a few, and even won prestigious UK Search and Drum Search Awards for their 2016 campaign with CruiseDeals.co.uk.
+Soon he was offering a range of services including SEO, content marketing and digital PR, and today Ad Rank is a team of 11 split between offices in London and Norwich.
+Chad’s marketing agency produced work for the likes of TUI, Expedia, Club Med and New Look to name a few, and even won prestigious UK Search and Drum Search Awards for their 2016 campaign with CruiseDeals.co.uk.

 You cover content marketing, SEO, digital PR and native advertising - in a nutshell, what are the key differences between the three?

 SEO can be very technical, but it naturally leads into content because content does fuel SEO, more than ever, alongside social, which endorses your content.
 Content marketing is then how you promote your content - it’s one thing writing content for a search engine, but you need people to engage with it and share it.
 That’s where digital PR will come into play.
 For example our award-winning campaign for CruiseDeal.co.uk - we did a story comparing cost of living in London compared to living on a cruise ship, basically showing how it was cheaper to live on a cruise ship.
 It was a very simple idea but very pertinent, so it was picked up heavily by the media.
 That naturally links back to SEO - we generated over 150 backlinks from that, which is still a major ranking factor for Google.